ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex5/README.md

 ![image](ex5img17.png)

-In the Columns section you now can see our newly added column (Business & Destination).
-Now we want to move to the middle on the list.
+In the Columns section you now can see our newly added columns (Business & Destination).
+Now we want to move to the middle of the list.
 To do so click on the up arrow shown in the picture.

 ![image](ex5img18.png)